PTortello/WeatherNotifier/README.md

 #### Objective
 The main purpose of this project is to improve my Python skills.

-As a side effect I am learning some new libraries, as bs4, win10toast and requests.
+I have learned some new libraries, as bs4, win10toast and requests.

 #### Features